MoNouri97/MoNouri97/README.md

 ### Hi there 👋
 My name is Mohamed , I've always loved computers and that's what eventually lead me to programming , I enjoy solving problems and writing algorithms.
 I am also very interested in web development especially the amazing and ever expanding world of JavaScript
+- 🔭 I’m currently working on an aviation technology company [EvoLux](https://evoluxskyshare.com)
-- 👯 I’m looking for a challenge
+- 👯 I’m looking for a challenge / Opportunity
-- 💬 Ask me about anything
+- 💬 Ask me about React,ReactNative,Node or Javscript (or Ts) in general
-- 🌱 I’m currently learning SpringBoot
+- 🌱 I’m currently learning GraphQL
 - 📫 How to reach me:
 [Linkedin](https://www.linkedin.com/in/mohamed-nouri-80396515b/)
 [Twitter](https://twitter.com/MoNouri97)